VnUgE/noscrypt/README.md

 I wanted a compact and efficient utility library that was portable across systems and runtimes.
 I will primarily be using this library in a .NET environment, but would like to make a hardware signer sometime.

+### Testing
+Testing is an will be important to a cryptography library, I take that responsibility seriously.
+There are some basic api validation and correctness tests that can be built into an executable called nctest.
+Full automated testing suite is done in C# interop as part of my [NVault](https://github.com/vnuge/nvault) package.
+This includes testing against the official nip44 [vector file](https://github.com/paulmillr/nip44/blob/main/nip44.vectors.json).
+I'm very dependency adverse so native C90 testing using only stdlibs can get gross in a hurry.
+It will likely happen in the future but not right now.

+### Hardness
+- Time sensitive verification always uses fixed time comparison
+- No explicit/dynamic memory allocations
+- Public API function input validation is on by default
+- All stack allocated structures are securely zeroed before return
+- Stack protection is enabled by default for GCC and MSVC compilers (also for deps)
+- Schnorr signatures are validated before the signing function returns
+- Carefully selected, widley used, tested, and audited dependencies

 ### Dependency choices
 I carefully chose [mbedTls](https://github.com/Mbed-TLS/mbedtls) and [libsecp256k1](https://github.com/bitcoin-core/secp256k1)  for the following reasons
 - Modern, well tested and well trusted